 More and more government services are moving online.
 While many residents will appreciate increased online options, there are some who will need help with the transition.
 Using a screen recording tool is an easy, effective way to create video tutorials and GIFs to explain these online processes.

 Cost: The free version of RecordIt is easy-to-use, but it does not record sound and there’s a 5 minute cap on recordings.
 The pro version is $29 (one-time) has a few extra features, but is only available on Mac.
-If you need additional functionality, try another screen recording tool.
+If you need additional functionality, check out these other screen recording tools.

 Doodle – scheduling